Homewood-Children-s-Village/Community-Reinvestment-Protocol/villages_finance/README.md

 - `get_staked_amount()`: Get staked amount (view)

 **Reward Debt Pattern**: Efficient calculation of proportional rewards without iterating through all stakers.

+> **Tokenization note:** Rewards staking now uses the community fungible asset created by `token.move`.
+Admins must initialize the token before calling `rewards::initialize`, and the pool address is constrained to the admin/registry address so the same signer can transfer assets out when processing claims or unstakes.

 ---